-The National Tourist Road Atlanterhavsvegen connects Averøy with the mainland over islands, islets and reefs with the help of eight bridges over a stretch of 8,274 metres.
+The National Tourist Road Atlanterhavsvegen in Norway connects Averøy with the mainland over islands, islets and reefs with the help of eight bridges over a stretch of 8,274 metres.
 The stretch of road is referred to as the world’s most beautiful road trip.
 Begun in 1983, the road was finally opened in 1989.
 The construction of the section was a major challenge and the road workers experienced as many as 12 hurricanes during construction.
 In 2005, the Atlanterhavsvegen was named the building of the century in the 20th century.

 The Atlantic Road in Norway is known as the “road in the sea” and is referred to as the world’s most beautiful road trip.
 With its eight bridges, it meanders like a sea serpent from Kårvåg on Averøya to Vevang on the mainland.